potix/belog/README.md

 ## create custom handler

-- Your handler struct have to method of handler interface
+- Your handler struct have to method of handler interface.

 ```
 type Handler interface {